ctorney/uavTracker/README.md

-# deepTracker
+# uavTracker
-Animal tracking from overhead using YOLO
+Animal tracking from overhead using YOLO and deep_sort

 ## Steps to create the tracker are